 The answer is YES and the best part is that a one-time modification of the SolidWorks Templates will solve this problem forever for the whole company.

-If you want to become real friends with your CNC programmer, watch this video and make him (or her) happy:
+If you want to become real friends with your CNC programmer, watch the video below and make him (or her) happy: